 Certify that background investigation requirements have been met for NRC contractor inspectors, and that DFS has no security objection to their interim or continuing unescorted access.

 Coordinate security clearances for NRC employees, including temporary waivers for new employees.
-See NRC Management Directive (MD) 12.3, NRC Personnel Security Program.”
+See NRC Management Directive (MD) 12.3, “NRC Personnel Security Program.”

-04.03 Branch Chief, Reactor Branch, , Office of Nuclear Reactor Regulation
+04.03 Branch Chief, Reactor Assessment Branch, Division of Reactor Oversight, Office of Nuclear Reactor Regulation

-Designate Lead Site Access Coordinator.
+Designate an NRC Headquarters Lead Site Access Coordinator.

 Maintain overall responsibility for oversight of the process and program for the development and maintenance of the Site Access List.

-oordinate with NRC contract inspectors to obtain unescorted access.
+In conjunction with DFS, coordinate with the sponsors of NRC contract inspectors and other NRC inspection support assets such as Special Operations Forces (SOF) personnel to obtain information needed to obtain unescorted site access.

 04.04 Lead / Headquarters Site Access Coordinators